Window Replacement Cost in Tampa (2026)

 Community❓Common Questions

-Yes, the Florida Building Code (FBC) requires that all new or replacement windows in Tampa be either impact-rated or protected by approved shutters, as the city falls within a high-wind zone.
-Impact windows typically cost between $1,200 and $2,500 per unit installed in 2026.
+Yes, the Florida Building Code requires impact-resistant glass or hurricane shutters for all new window installations in Tampa.
+Impact windows typically cost between $1,300 and $1,900 per unit installed in 2026.

 📊Our Methodology